 When you make a counteroffer, the buyer can either accept the new offer, reject it, or make a new counteroffer.
 (Sound familiar?)

-It’s not unusual for the first offer to be best one — depending on market conditions, of course.
+It’s not unusual for the first offer to be the best one — depending on market conditions, of course.
 And often, sellers see the most interest from buyers in the first month of the home being on the market.

 If you get a good offer right off the bat, start negotiating.
 You may get a better offer.
 On the other hand, you may not.

 - Offer a home warranty.
-In a buyers’ market, a low-cost way to make a deal more appealing to a buyer is to offer a home warranty — a plan that covers the cost of repairing home appliances and systems, like the air-conditioner or hot water heater, if they break down within a certain period of time (typically a year after closing).
-Home buyers love this extra security blanket, and the standard one-year basic home warranty will only set you back about $300 to $500.
+In a buyers' market, a low-cost way to make a deal more appealing to a buyer is to offer a home warranty — a plan that covers the cost of repairing home appliances and systems, like the air-conditioner or hot water heater, if they break down within a certain period of time (typically a year after closing).
+Home buyers appreciate this extra security blanket, and the standard one-year basic home warranty will only set you back about $300 to $600.

 - Don’t overlook the closing date.
-Typically, the sale process — from accepting an offer to closing — takes about 30 to 45 days (sometimes a little longer).
-But in most cases, the faster you can close the better.
+Typically, the sale process — from accepting an offer to closing — takes about 30 to 60 days (sometimes a little longer).
+But in most cases, the faster you can close, the better.
 Especially if you need cash to buy your next home.
 A quicker closing period has to be feasible for the buyer, however, and some types of home loans take longer to obtain than others.

 Should I Start a Bidding War?